TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 27/Genesis 27.19.md

 ---

-And Jacob said unto his father, I am Esau thy first-born; I have done according as thou badest me: arise, I pray thee, sit and eat of my venison, that thy soul may bless me.
+Jacob said to his father, "I am Esau your firstborn.
+I have done what you asked me to do.
+Please arise, sit and eat of my venison, that your soul may bless me."